tatsuoNakano/tatsuoNakano/README.md

 - 🌱 I’m currently learning ...
 Clojure
 - 👯 I’m looking to collaborate on ... company that hires
 - 🤔 I’m looking for help with ...
 Nothing in particular
 - ⚡ Fun fact: ...
-I'm not a programmer trained by a company, I'm a self-taught independent engineer.
+I'm not a programmer trained by a company, I'm a self-taught independent Hacker.

 ## OS
 [![My Skills](https://skillicons.dev/icons?i=apple,linux,raspberrypi,ubuntu,windows,&theme=dark)](https://skillicons.dev)